jt-edb/edb-benchmarks/dbt2/3-tier-altered/README.rst

 Description
 ===========

+Characterize system performance as the number of database connections increase.

 This is a 3-tier client-server scenario where every emulated terminal may emulate any warehouse/district pair in the database without using any thinking or keying time.